Kids

 The inciting incident occurs at 11 minutes when Jennie receives her HIV-positive test results at the clinic.
 Having only had sex with Telly once, she realizes he infected her and is unknowingly spreading the virus to other virgins..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 22 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This indicates the protagonist's commitment to Jennie decides she must find Telly before he infects another girl.
+This shows the protagonist's commitment to Jennie decides she must find Telly before he infects another girl.
 She leaves with Ruby to search the city for him, beginning her desperate journey through NYC's teenage underworld., moving from reaction to action.

 The Collapse moment at 67 minutes (74% through) represents the emotional nadir.
 Here, Jennie arrives too late.
 She finds Telly has already had sex with Darcy in a back room.
 Devastated and drugged, Jennie collapses, unable to save the girl or stop the cycle.
-Innocence dies—literally and metaphorically., illustrates the protagonist at their lowest point.
+Innocence dies—literally and metaphorically., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 75 minutes initiates the final act resolution at 82% of the runtime.
 Casper, high and without understanding consequences, rapes the semi-conscious Jennie.
 The virus continues its invisible spread, now passed to Casper, completing the cycle of unknowing transmission and exploitation., demonstrating the transformation achieved throughout the journey.